Upper School

 In this seminar-style course, we will explore seminal literary movements through individual works of literature and film of the Spanish-speaking world.
 Each literary movement will be accompanied by historical, artistic and cultural units that frame the literary movement in its full context and incorporate film adaptations of some of the major texts.
 The course will prepare students for college-level writing and discussions of novels, short stories, poetic verse, dramatic texts and film.

-Units of study will include the poetry of the Generation of ’98 lamenting the end of the Spanish empire, the vibrant poetry of Modernism in the early 1920s, the world of Magic Realism in the 1960s, Afro-Cuban identity literature and the influence of American writers in the Literature of the Spanish-speaking world.
+Units of study will include the poetry of the Generation of ’98 lamenting the end of the Spanish empire, the vibrant poetry of Modernism in the early 1920s, the world of Magic Realism in the 1960s, Afro-Cuban identity literature and the influence of American writers in the literature of the Spanish-speaking world.
 The course will enable students to develop the critical tools to view and analyze literary film adaptations in order to evaluate the creative liberties that directors take when transforming works of literature into works of cinematic art.

 • Post-AP Spanish: Language & Culture

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

 Prerequisite: AP Spanish Language & Culture

 This course seeks to develop further our most advanced Spanish students' ability to communicate comfortably, fluently and accurately.
-Through a series of thematic units of varying lengths, students will expand their knowledge of functional language and lexical groups, improve precision in written and spoken language, explore contemporary aspects of the Spanish-speaking culture and experience the practical application of Spanish through an extensive, long-term Service-Learning project in Westchester County.
-Our most advanced Spanish language students are given the opportunity to use the language to connect with and learn from our Spanish-speaking community while engaging in meaningful service.
-This conversation-based course requires a high-level of class engagement and active participation.
-The course will include such units as:
+Through a series of thematic units of varying lengths, students will expand their knowledge of functional language and lexical groups, improve precision in written and spoken language, explore contemporary aspects of the Spanish-speaking culture and experience the practical application of Spanish through an extensive, long-term service-learning project in Westchester County.

-• Effective cross-cultural communication
+• Effective cross-cultural communication;

-• Historical survey of the music of the Spanish-speaking Caribbean
+• Historical survey of the music of the Spanish-speaking Caribbean;

-• Latin-American immigrant experience(s) in the United States
+• Latin-American immigrant experience(s) in the United States;

-• Contemporary issues of the Spanish-speaking world
+• Contemporary issues of the Spanish-speaking world; and

 • Los Romani - origins, myths and cultural legacy in Spain